c-sanders/AutoconfMacro-BisonSkeleton/README.md

 The macro is implemented in a rather basic fashion.
 It does not do anything too complex, and most of the work is offloaded onto the GNU Autoconf macro ```AC_CHECK_PROG```.

+A flowchart which depicts the basic operation of this Autoconf macro is shown below in Image 1).
+As you can see from this flowchart, there are 14 possible paths of execution through the macro.
+Six of these paths, i.e. paths 1, 4, 8, 9, 13, and 15 will result in success, while the remaining paths will result in failure.

 ![AutoconfMacro-BisonSkeleton macro flowchart](./images/flowchart.png)

+Image 1)

 As at 27 May 2022, the macro was implemented as follows;